Guaita

 The Guaita, also known as the Rocca (Italian: "La Rocca") is one of three towered peaks overlooking the city of San Marino, the capital of San Marino.
 The other two are Cesta and Montale.

 Fortress of Guaita

-The fortress is the oldest of the three towers constructed on Monte Titano, and the most famous.
-It was built in the 11th century and served briefly as a prison.
+The fortress is the oldest of the three towers constructed on Monte Titano in the 11th century.
+In the San Marinese dialect means "to stand guard."
+It is also the most famous and imposing of the three peaks.